stuart-abhishek/100-Days-Of-Python/README.md

 🔹 Project Title

-Hello World Program — My first step into the Python world.
+Hello World Program — my first ever Python code.

-🔹 Project Description
+🔹 Description

-This is my first Python program, created on Day 1 of my 100 Days of Python journey.
+The simplest beginning: printing a message to prove everything works!
-It simply prints a welcoming message on the screen and marks the beginning of my coding adventure.
+This moment marks the first step of my lifelong journey into programming.

 🔹 Code

-# Day 1 - Hello World Program
+# Day 1 – Hello World Program
 # Author: Stuart Abhishek

 print("Hello, World!
 This is Day 1 of my 100 Days of Python challenge.")